MicrosoftDocs/customer-insights/ci-docs/data/export-braze.md

 1. Enter a name for the export.

 1. Provide the segment identifier ID of the segment in Braze you want to export your data to.
-The segment identifier ID for a segment in Braze can be found in the segment details page at the bottom in the section "API Identifier".
+The segment identifier ID for a segment in Braze can be found in the segment details page at the bottom in the section **API Identifier**.

 1. In the **Data matching** section:
    - In the **Braze customer ID** field, select the field that represents the [User ID of a record in Braze](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/analytics/setting_user_ids#suggested-user-id-naming-convention).